devtritus/deusbase/README.md

   ```
   ./run.sh --mode=dataset --dataset_file=../../names.imdb.tsv --row_count=500000 --url=http://localhost:4005
   ```
   This command load 500000 names.
 You can remove `--row_count` argument to load all dataset.
-After data is loaded you can test ability of the database.
+After data is loaded you can run the terminal and test ability of the database.

 ## HTTP API
 #### Request format